PartyDAO/party-protocol/docs/governance.md

 ## Voting Power

-### Voting Cards
+### Governance NFTs

-Voting power within the governance Party is represented and held by "voting cards," which are NFTs (721s) minted for each member of the Party.
-Each voting card has a distinct voting power/weight associated with it.
-These cards can never be broken up or combined, but a user may own multiple voting cards within a Party.
-The total (intrinsic) voting power a member has is the sum of all the voting power in all the voting cards for that Party they possess at a given timestamp.
+Voting power within the governance Party is represented and held by a Governance NFTs, which are ERC721s minted for each member of the Party.
+Each Governance NFT has a distinct voting power/weight associated with it.
+These cards can never be broken up or combined, but a user may own multiple Governance NFTs within a Party.
+The total *intrinsic* voting power a member has is the sum of all the voting power in all the Governance NFTs for that Party they possess at a given timestamp.

 ### Delegation

-Owners of voting cards can call `Party.delegateVotingPower()` to delegate their intrinsic *total* voting power (at the time of the call) to another account.
-The minter of the voting card can also set an initial delegate for the owner, meaning any voting cards held by the owner will be delegated by default.
-If a user transfers their voting card, the voting power will be delegated to the recipient's existing delegate.
+Owners of Governance NFTs can call `Party.delegateVotingPower()` to delegate their intrinsic *total* voting power across all Governance NFTs they hold, at the time of the call forward, to another account.
+The minter of the Governance NFT can also set an initial delegate for the owner, meaning any Governance NFTs held by the owner will be delegated by default.
+If a user transfers their Governance NFT, the voting power will be delegated to the recipient's existing delegate.

-The chosen delegate does not need to own a voting card.
-Delegating voting power strips the owner of their entire voting power until they redelegate to themselves, meaning they will not be able to vote on proposals created afterwards.
-Voting card owners can recover their voting power for future proposals if they delegate to themselves or to the zero address.
+The chosen delegate does not need to own a Governance NFT.
+Delegating voting power strips the owner of their entire voting power until they redelegate to themselves, meaning they will not be able to vote on proposals created afterwards (because votes cast rely on [snapshots](#voting-power-snapshots)).
+Governance NFT owners can recover their voting power for future proposals if they delegate to themselves or to the zero address.

 ### Calculating Effective Voting Power

-The effective voting power of a user is the sum of all undelegated (or self-delegated) voting power from their voting cards plus the sum of all voting power delegated to them by other users.
+The effective voting power of a user is the sum of all undelegated (or self-delegated) voting power from their Governance NFTs plus the sum of all voting power delegated to them by other users.

 The effective voting power of a user at a given time can be found by calling `Party.getVotingPowerAt()`.

 ### Voting Power Snapshots

 The voting power applied when a user votes on a proposal is their effective voting power at the time the proposal was proposed.
-This prevents people from acquiring large amounts of voting cards to influence the outcome of an active proposal.
+This prevents people from acquiring large amounts of Governance NFTs to influence the outcome of an active proposal.
 The `Party` contract appends a record of a user's total delegated (to them) and intrinsic voting power each time any of the following occurs:

-- A user receives a voting card (transfer or minting).
+- A user receives a Governance NFT (transfer or minting).
-- A user transfers their voting card to another user.
+- A user transfers their Governance NFT to another user.
 - A user (un)delegates their voting power.
 - A user gets voting power (un)delegated to them.